Saad-Imam/Flight-Tracking-Pipeline/README.md

-This re-formatted README incorporates the specific schema from your project table (including the detailed delay breakdown columns) and removes the requested branding and contributor sections.

-***

 # Big Data Architecture: Real-Time Flight Analytics & Predictive Pipeline

 **A comprehensive data engineering project for real-time ingestion, processing, storage, and predictive analytics of aviation data.**